Campus construction update: Week of Aug. 27

 And with the recent shrinkage of the fenced-off Commons work site, it’s once again possible to wiggle past the north side of Alumni Gym to get to Central Avenue.
 Just be sure to admire the big green Cummins backup generator for the new Commons as you go by.

 New student housing: Speaking of steam vault No. 1, one of the last items on its particular checklist was testing with live steam.
-Physical Plant fired up the campus steam plant on Aug.
+Facility Services fired up the campus steam plant on Aug.
 30 and opened the new pipes as far west as vault No. 1.

 The following day, the lines were opened as far as 280 College St., the new student housing, so that the heat exchangers could be checked.
 The building relies on central steam both for heat and, in the cold weather, hot water.